superduperfantastic/blog/_posts/2014-11-05-keiko-a-nob-hill.md

 - French
 comments: true
 ---
+**Update:** KEIKO à Nob Hill has since closed, but this post remains as a memory of our visit.

 Ryan did an incredible job by selecting [KEIKO à Nob Hill](http://www.keikoanobhill.com/ "KEIKO à Nob Hill"){:target="_blank"} for my birthday dinner.
 He'd heard about it from a coworker, and the way she described it to him enticed him enough for him to research further.
 When he saw that the menu was mostly seafood-oriented, he knew that it would be perfect for me.

 And it was!
 He went straight for the stomach aka the heart! :) Excuse the fuzziness of the photos because the ambiance was definitely on the "romantic" side.